Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with two real asymptotes ( )

-in particular is degenerate.
+in particular it is degenerate.
 So its singularity at this point is of type $A_k,$ $k \geq 4$.
-The sum of its Milnor number and the Milnor number at the origin cannot exceed 9, so it is exactly of type $A_4$ and can be reduced to the form in some local coordinates.
+The sum of its Milnor number and the Milnor number of the critical point at the origin cannot exceed 9, so it is exactly of type $A_4$ and can be written in the form in some local coordinates.

+We can slightly perturb the polynomial (\ref{ffx91c}) so that its critical point of type $A_5$ splits into three saddlepoints with the critical value 0 and two local minima with slightly lower values, and the critical point of type $A_4$ splits into two saddlepoints with the critical value $-\frac{5}{3^2 \cdot 2^8}$ and two slightly lower local minima.